These sweet vintage Santa mugs are becoming quite collectible!

 There’s something so nostalgic about these vintage Santa mugs with the tail of Santa’s hat twisted into a handle and his jolly, twinkling smile.

 My collection started with the set of cups and pitcher passed down from my mother, and mine isn’t a large collection, but each year I add a few pieces if I find them at a good price.

-This year I displayed it in the antique French Vaisselier in the breakfast room, mixed among my vintage ironstone typography collection.
+This year I displayed the collection in the antique French Vaisselier in the breakfast room, mixed among my vintage ironstone typography collection.

 I guess that’s why I love this collection so much and why I add to it every year.
-They make me recall Christmases of long ago.
-They are a link to my past and evoke such fond memories.
+They evoke such sweet memories of my childhood holidays.

 I hope you’ve enjoyed seeing my whimsical collection of Santa mugs.
 Maybe I’ve inspired you to start your own?

 If you would like to know how to make hot chocolate from scratch, here is my mother’s tried and true recipe!